EPFL-LCN/neuronaldynamics-exercises/doc/exercises/perceptual-decision-making.rst

 Question: Percent-Correct, Time-to-decision
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Using :func:`.run_multiple_simulations`, run at least 15 simulations for each of the two ``coherence_levels = [+0.15, +0.8]`` and visualize the results.
 For each of the questions, ignore the simulations with "no decision".
-If you have sufficient time/computing-power, you could run more repetitions and more levels and you could even try a larger network.
+Optionally, if you have sufficient time/computing-power, you could run more repetitions and more levels.

+try a larger network.

 * Visualize ``Percent correct`` versus ``coherence level``.